ChrisMalnick/xx3dsfml/README.md

 xx3dsfml has two dependencies: [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).

 The D3XX driver can be installed with the provided Makefile as outlined in the __Install__ section below.
 As of now, this is the required way to install the driver in order to fully support the xx3dsfml program.
-This is because the latest driver (1.0.14) is bugged, so the Makefile will install the previous version (1.0.5) instead.
+This is because the latest driver (1.0.14) is bugged, so the previous version (1.0.5) will be installed instead.

 The native C++ version of SFML, including its development files, also needs to be installed.
 The simplest way to accomplish this would be using a package manager, which [Homebrew](https://brew.sh/) is a popular choice for on Mac.